ben-trainer/osTicket/README.md

 <p>

-3.)
-Once completed, we will click on the “More choices” option and “Use a different account.”
+3) Click on the “More choices” option and “Use a different account.”
 Now log in using the credentials we made when setting up the VM and click “Ok”

 <p>